docker/docs/datacenter/ucp/2.2/guides/access-control/access-control-node.md

 enabled by a built-in grant that grants every UCP user the `scheduler` capability against the `/Shared` collection.

-Node Access Control works by placing nodes in to custom collections outside of `/Shared`.
-If the `scheduler` capability is granted via a role to a user or group of users against a collection then they will be able to schedule containers and services on these nodes.
-In the following example, users with `scheduler` capability against `/collection1` will be able to schedule applications on those nodes.
+Node Access Control works by placing nodes into custom collections outside of `/Shared`.
+If the `scheduler` capability is granted via a role to a user or group of users against a collection, they can schedule containers and services on these nodes.
+In the following example, users with `scheduler` capability against `/collection1` can schedule applications on those nodes.

 Note that in the directory these collections lie outside of the `/Shared` collection so users without grants will not have access to these collections unless explicitly granted access.
-These users will only be able to deploy applications on the built-in `/Shared` collection nodes.
+These users can only deploy applications on the built-in `/Shared` collection nodes.

 ![image](../images/design-access-control-adv-custom-grant.png){: .with-border}